 You promise?
 You wrote 10 minutes so far - using the first two prompts?

 Okay, here is the third one

-Prompt: lightening in the window
+Prompt: a hair in the soup

 - Write 5 more minutes wherever the story will take you.

 - Fix your spelling and such.

 - Publish your post - preferably in the Freewrite Community

 - Leave a link to your post in the comments of this post.

 As always, don’t judge your writing and just see where it will take you.

 When we tried this for the first time, I was asked some good questions about this thing - this weekend freewrite.